 The "graying of the population" has necessitated a strong need for human service professionals in the field of gerontology (aging).
 This option offers preparation to students for a wide variety of roles in nursing homes and other institutions for older adults, area agencies on aging, public welfare, and family service agencies in the communities.

 In recent years there has been a sharp increase in the need for human service professionals knowledgeable about child and family development.
-This option offers preparation to students for a wide variety of roles in child care centers, child advocate programs, community youth centers, child advocate programs, community youth centers, drug and alcohol treatment programs, and mental health agencies.
+This option offers preparation to students for a wide variety of roles in child care centers, community youth centers, child advocate programs, drug and alcohol treatment programs, and mental health agencies.

 - Human Development & Family Studies